Cremation Jewelry: Memorial Keepsakes

 Beyond conventional cremation jewelry, several alternative options allow you to incorporate cremated remains into wearable keepsakes.

-Memorial diamonds use high-pressure, high-temperature processes to transform cremated remains into synthetic diamonds.
-These can be set into traditional jewelry pieces like rings, pendants, or earrings.
+These synthetic diamonds are created from cremated remains and can be set into traditional jewelry pieces like rings, pendants, or earrings.
 The process takes several months and costs significantly more than traditional cremation jewelry.

 Legal and Practical Considerations